alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 Scenario: The NFL wants to identify where to concentrate scouting efforts in order to get players who will have long term careers.
 They want to see how different variables such as college, state of college, position, round drafted in etc. affects a players career length.

-Unless otherwise stated, the analysis includes only players who have retired.
-We don't want to include players who have not retired as their careers are not over yet, and would influence the career length averages to be shorter based on including rookies and other players who have been in the league a short time but may play long careers.
+Unless otherwise stated, the analysis does not include active players.
+We don't want to include players who have not retired as their careers are not over yet, and would influence the career length averages to be shorter since it would include rookies who have 1 year of experience so far.
+The NFL has changed the amount of rounds in the draft a total of 3 times before settling at 7 rounds in 1994.

 For a short summary of the pre-cleaning steps taken in Excel, click [here](CLEANING_NOTES.md#).